nicolas-navarre/nicolas-navarre/README.md

 **Examples of questions I like to explore inlcude:**

 - _How will plastic packaging bans on fruits and vegetables affect food waste and plastic waste?
 Will the reduction in plastic production and waste be offset or negated by increased food waste?_
+- _How does trade affect our understanding of the role high-income countries play in plastic pollution?_
-- _How do national food production policies affect food sufficency and consumption patterns in countries?_
+- _How do national food production policies affect food sufficiency and consumption patterns in countries?_
 - _How would food system policies affect the impact of the food system?_
-- _How does trade affect our understanding of the role high-income countries play in plastic pollution?_

 <h1> Academic work </h1>
 <h3>Recent publications</h3>